skohler16/Soccer_data/README.md

 # Soccer_data
-using jupyrt notebook to view and manipulate data
+using jupyter notebook to view and manipulate data